 Celiac disease can affect anyone, however, it is more common among those dealing with one or several of these conditions (12)

-Complication of Celiac include (12):
+Complications of Celiac include (12):

 Celiac disease is an autoimmune condition that currently has no cure.
-Following a completely gluten-free diet is absolutely essential to avoid progression and occurrence of symptoms and complications.
+Following a completely gluten-free diet is absolutely essential to avoid the progression and occurrence of symptoms and complications.
 Building up the immune system through a healthy diet and correcting possible nutritional imbalances is highly important once gluten is removed.
 (13, 14)

-Celiac disease occurs because of the interaction between certain genes, gluten and the environment.
-Consuming gluten triggers an immune response in the small intestine leading to small intestine damage, malabsorption, an array of symptoms and long-term health complications.
+Celiac disease occurs because of the interaction between certain genes, gluten, and the environment.
+Consuming gluten triggers an immune response in the small intestine leading to small intestine damage, malabsorption, an array of symptoms, and long-term health complications.
 The body is actually attacking itself.
 The exact process is still unknown.
 Celiac is a genetic disorder however, having a certain gene variant doesn’t mean you have or will ever have Celiac.
 There are other factors involved besides your genes.
-The first appearance of the disease may be triggered by major life events, such as surgery, pregnancy, childbirth, viral infection or severe emotional stress.
+The first appearance of the disease may be triggered by major life events, such as surgery, pregnancy, childbirth, viral infection, or severe emotional stress.
 (12)

 There are several blood tests available that screen for Celiac disease antibodies, but the tTG-IgA test is the most common.
 Those with Celiac carry one or both of the HLA DQ2 and DQ8 genes.
 However, since about 40% of the population does too, this alone does not indicate that you have or will ever have Celiac.
-If you have a family member with Celiac or on a gluten-free diet already, genetic testing can provide further guidance.
+If you have a family member with Celiac or are on a gluten-free diet already, genetic testing can provide further guidance.
 Undergoing endoscopic biopsy can find out if you have any damage corresponding to Celiac.
 If Celiac is ruled out, an elimination diet or food intolerance testing can check for wheat allergy and gluten sensitivity.
-Treatment for Celiac includes a strict gluten-free diet and lifestyle as well as regular follow-up to check for complications and nutritional deficits.
+Treatment for Celiac includes a strict gluten-free diet and lifestyle as well as a regular follow-up to check for complications and nutritional deficits.
 (11)

 Going gluten-free can be scary and overwhelming at first, but you have nothing to worry about.
 Follow these 7 simple steps and go gluten-free today.

 Get a big cardboard box and a few trash bags.
 Go through everything you have.
 Throw away anything that’s expired or rotten.
 Separate gluten-containing and gluten-free food.
 Set aside any gluten-containing usable food in a box.
 If your entire household is getting on the gluten-free bandwagon: donate this box.
-If not, make sure to designate a separate are for gluten-containing and gluten-free products to avoid cross-contamination.
-It is the best to keep gluten-free food in separate seal-able bins and containers.
+If not, make sure to designate separate are for gluten-containing and gluten-free products to avoid cross-contamination.
+It is best to keep gluten-free food in separate seal-able bins and containers.
 Clean your pantry and fridge well and shelf your food.

 Toasters are pretty impossible to clean.
 If you’ve toasted gluten-containing bread in it, there is no way to avoid cross-contamination.
-Buy a new toaster designated to gluten-free food only.
+Buy a new toaster designated for gluten-free food only.
 Keep it away from gluten-containing foods, possibly in a closed container.
 While you are at it, buy new cutting boards and other kitchen items that are difficult to clean well and have been previously used for gluten-containing foods.

 Condiments that come from squeeze bottles are your friends.
 If using a glass or plastic jar of peanut butter, jam, or hummus, don’t double-dip so you don’t leave crumbs in the jar.
 It is particularly important for gluten-eater family members and friends to follow this rule in order to protect your health.
 Don’t share utensils with gluten-eaters either.
-If it feels to difficult, get your own jar for gluten-free foods only.
+If it feels too difficult, get your own jar for gluten-free foods only.

 If you have Celiac even a tiny bit of gluten can hurt you.
-Get serious about reading labels to catch any names that may contain gluten, such as malt vinegar, malt flavoring, stabilizers, thickeners, starches and flavorings.
+Get serious about reading labels to catch any names that may contain gluten, such as malt vinegar, malt flavoring, stabilizers, thickeners, starches, and flavorings.
 Apps such as foducate and scanglutenfree can help you out a great deal.
 (15)

 Fill your pantry with gluten-free foods: